emuccino/emuccino.github.io/_posts/2018-02-03-MNSIT-image-classifier.markdown

 <html>
 <body class = 'post2'>
     	<p>A feed-forward Neural Network was trained to classify a 28x28 pixel grid as a digit from 0-9.
-The multilayered network was trained with the MNIST database of handwritten digits which can be found <a href="http://yann.lecun.com/exdb/mnist/" target="_blank">here</a>.</p>
+The network has an input layer of 784 neurons, one hidden layer of 200 neurons, and an output layer of 10 neurons (one for each digit).
+It was trained with the MNIST database of handwritten digits which can be found <a href="http://yann.lecun.com/exdb/mnist/" target="_blank">here</a>.</p>
 	<p>Draw a number from 0-9 on the canvas below.
 USe the full height of the canvas for the best results.</p>
 	<div style="position: relative; width:900px; float:left;">
 		<div style="height:540; display: inline-block; width: 484px; float:inherit; margin-top: 30px; ">